nathanjhood/UBento/README.md

       $HOME/Templates \
       $HOME/Videos \

-With this option, no linkage is created to your Windows user folders; all storage remains local to your distro/.vhd file.
+With this option, no linkage is created to your Windows user folders; all storage remains local to your distro's vhd.

 We're using ```$HOME/.config``` as our desktop configuration folder (you may have to ```mkdir $HOME/.config``` if it's not already present).
+There are some useful things we should set up in here.

-We can set bookmark tabs for our chosen Linux desktop browser as follows;
+- We can set bookmark tabs for our chosen Linux desktop browser;

       nano $HOME/.config/gtk-3.0/bookmarks

-then
+  add the following:

       file:///home/{username}/Desktop
       file:///home/{username}/Documents
       file:///home/{username}/Downloads
       file:///home/{username}/Music
       file:///home/{username}/Pictures
       file:///home/{username}/Videos

-- We can also connect our Linux desktop browser to remote servers like this;
+- We can also connect our Linux desktop browser to remote servers;

       nano $HOME/.config/gtk-3.0/servers

-  then
+  add the following:

       <?xml version="1.0" encoding="UTF-8"?>
       <xbel version="1.0"